dotequals/freeso-go/TESTING.md

 ## Linux

+## *NIX
+- Simitone needs to be run as root the first time is that error being handled?

 ## All
 - What features are available as a non-elevated user?
 - What features are available as an elevated user?